OxalisCommunity/oxalis/README.md

 To install:

-* make sure that Maven is installed.
+* make sure Maven is installed.
-* make sure that Tomcat 7 and Metro 2.1.1 are installed
+* make sure Tomcat 7 and Metro 2.1.1 are installed
-* make sure that the Tomcat manager is available on port 8080 with user manager/manager
+* make sure the Tomcat manager is available on port 8080 with user manager/manager
 * make sure that Tomcat is also up and running on SSL at localhost:8443
 * make sure that keystore.jks is installed in a known directory (separate instructions for constructing the keystore)
-* change oxalis-commons/src/main/filters/soc.properties to reflect your local preferences
+* install oxalis-web.properties in the /lib directory of Tomcat
+* see install.html for details

 To build: